mx19358/CSDesignPatternsExercises/Documentation/CourseOutline.md

 This last section of the course will focus on some core C# constructs, some standard classes associated with collections of data and a package called LINQ that manipulates these collections in a manner similar to SQL with databases.
 In fact there's a LINQ to SQL package as part of .NET.

 ### 5.1.
 Main method
+To print an entire message to the output console, you used the first technique, `Console.WriteLine()`.
+At the end of the line, it added a line feed similar to how to **create a new line** of text by pressing Enter or Return.

+To print to the output console, but **without adding a line** feed at the end, you used the second technique, `Console.Write()`.
+So, the next call to `Console.Write()` prints another message to the **same line**.

 Up to and including C# version 9, you needed a Main method within a class as the entry point for a program as per the example below.
 This is what is shown in the Udemy course, which was recorded in 2017.

 ```csharp